-A server with the ChannelMax license can indeed run all non-extended and XRec configurations.
+A server with the ChannelMax license can run all non-extended (up to 6 channels) and the extended configurations from the 8-Channel mode.

-A server with the XRec license can run all non-extended configurations.
+A server with the 8-Channel mode license (former XRec) can run all non-extended configurations.